 Question: This one piece for baby is often made out of warm fleece or Sherpa and sometimes has a hood.

 You can even make these rounds feel more “official” with the use of buzzers.
 And don’t forget to come up with some fun invitations and unique snack ideas for this special event.
-For more party ideas, check out our list of Birthday Jeopardy categories.
+For more party ideas, check out our list of Birthday Jeopardy categories, bride and groom trivia, personal questions for friends and family, and these bridal shower Jeopardy questions.

 Have a lovely baby shower!
 And let us know your favorite category in the comments below.